django-helpdesk/django-helpdesk/docs/settings.rst

 Staff Ticket View Settings
 ------------------------------

-- **HELPDESK_ENABLE_PER_QUEUE_PERMISSION** If ``True``, logged in staff users only see queues and tickets to which they have specifically been granted access -  this holds for the dashboard, ticket query, and ticket report views.
+- **HELPDESK_ENABLE_PER_QUEUE_STAFF_PERMISSION** If ``True``, logged in staff users only see queues and tickets to which they have specifically been granted access -  this holds for the dashboard, ticket query, and ticket report views.
 User assignment is done through the standard ``django.admin.admin`` permissions. *Note*: Staff with access to admin interface will be able to see the full list of tickets, but won't have access to details and could not modify them.
 This setting does not prevent staff users from creating tickets for all queues.
 Also, superuser accounts have full access to all queues, regardless of whatever queue memberships they have been granted.

-  **Default:** ``HELPDESK_ENABLE_PER_QUEUE_PERMISSION = False``
+  **Default:** ``HELPDESK_ENABLE_PER_QUEUE_STAFF_PERMISSION = False``